patrick-mikk/CJPS-RCSP/README.md

 - Titles of containers (journals, books) in italics
 - Article titles in quotation marks
 - Bilingual support (English and French-Canadian)
+- Proper handling of legislation citations with statute information

 ## In-text Citations